cleder/vercheck/README.md

 # Vercheck

+Check if a version number is PEP-440 compliant and optionally compare it against a version specified in a python file or the PKG-INFO metadata file.

 When you use a Python package, you may want to check a package's [version](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#version).
 To check the Python package/library, a `__version__` attribute is a common practice recommended by [PEP 396](https://peps.python.org/pep-0396/).